-If the abelian variety carries a principal polarization $\T$, then the Kummer variety can be defined using the principal polarization as follows.
+We consider now an abelian variety over $\C$, carrying a principal polarization~$\T$.
+Note that the line bundle $2\T$ is canonically defined.
+Indeed, one can choose a symmetric divisor $D$ in the class of $\T$ and then the line bundle $2D$ will not depend on $D$.
 Let $\varphi:A\to\PP^{2^g-1}$ be the map defined by the line bundle $2\T$.
-Note that the line bundle $2\T$ is a canonically defined.
-Indeed, one can choose a symmetric divisor $D$ in the class of $\T$ and then the line bundle $2D$ will not depend on $D$.
-We will see that, with a suitable choice of a theta structure, the map $\varphi$ is given by second order theta functions.
-If the principally polarized abelian variety $(A,\Theta)$ is indecomposable, then $\varphi$ factors trough the quotient $\pi: A\to \kum A$ followed by an embedding of $\kum{A}$ into $\PP^{2^g-1}$.
-If $(A,\Theta)$ is decomposable and $(A_1,\Theta_1)\times\dots\times (A_s,\Theta_s)$ is the decomposition of $(A,\Theta)$ into irreducible principally polarized abelian varieties of lower dimension, then $\varphi$ factors through the product $\kum{A_1}\times\dots\times\kum{A_s}$ and morever $\varphi$ gives an embedding of this product into $\p^{2^g-1}$ (see~\cite[Section 4.8]{BL04}).
+We recall that, with a suitable choice of a theta structure, the map $\varphi$ is given by second order theta functions.
+If the principally polarized abelian variety $(A,\Theta)$ is indecomposable, then $\varphi$ factors through the quotient $\pi: A\to \kum A$ followed by an embedding of $\kum{A}$ into $\PP^{2^g-1}$.
+If $(A,\Theta)$ is decomposable and $(A_1,\Theta_1)\times\dots\times (A_s,\Theta_s)$ is the decomposition of $(A,\Theta)$ into irreducible principally polarized abelian varieties of lower dimension, then $\varphi$ factors through the product $\kum{A_1}\times\dots\times\kum{A_s}$ and moreover $\varphi$ gives an embedding of this product into $\p^{2^g-1}$ (see~\cite[Section 4.8]{BL04}).
 The image of $\varphi$ is a $g$-dimensional variety of degree $(2\T)^g/2^s=2^{g-s}g!$.
-Clearly, if a principally polarized abelian variety is indecomposable, then its associated abstract Kummer variety is isomorphic to the image of the correspondent $\varphi$ morphism.
+Clearly, if a principally polarized abelian variety is indecomposable, then its associated abstract Kummer variety is isomorphic to the image of the corresponding $\varphi$ morphism.